OSGeo/gdal/doc/source/drivers/raster/cphd.rst

 - reading multidimensional dense arrays with a numeric data type
 - reading numeric or string attributes in groups and arrays

-The multidimensional API supports reading dense arrays created by the classic raster API of GDAL.

 See Also
 --------